WebDev9000/extra-network-browser/README.md

 My-LoRA (John Doe) - Style 1, "keyword1, additional keywords, etc" My-LoRA (John Doe) - Style 2, "keyword2, additional keywords, etc"
 ```

+**The file must be in the UTF-8 encoding**, not UTF-8 BOM.

+Double check your file if it was created by the WebUI.
+It should still work fine with the WebUI as UTF-8.